varunasthana92/turtlebot_walker/README.md

 ### How to run and interact with program
 In a new terminal
 ```
-$ roslaunch roslaunch turtlebot_walker turtlebot_walker.launch
+$ roslaunch turtlebot_walker turtlebot_walker.launch
 ```
 Gazebo will open with the custom world and turtlebot simulation.

 #### Data recording by rosbag
 The launch file also has a tag to initiate data recording of all the topics (except for /camera* topics) in a bag file "BagData".
-By default this functionality is kept "ON", which will save a new .bag file (or replace any existing file with same name) in /results directory, eaach tiime the launch file is executed.
+By default this functionality is kept "ON", which will save a new .bag file (or replace any existing file with same name) in /results directory, each tiime the launch file is executed.
 User has the option to disable the recording of data by passing an argument set to 0 as below while running the launch file.

 ```
 $ roslaunch turtlebot_walker turtlebot_walker.launch record_data:=0